Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 on the next slide that are present right after login on LUMI.

 Next we have the **stacks called "LUMI"**.
 Each one corresponds to a **particular release of the HPE Cray Programming Environment**.
-It is the stack in which we install software using the that programming environment and mostly EasyBuild. **The Cray Programming Environment modules are still used, but they are accessed through a replacement for the PrgEnv modules that is managed by EasyBuild**.
+It is the stack in which we install software using that programming environment and mostly EasyBuild. **The Cray Programming Environment modules are still used, but they are accessed through a replacement for the PrgEnv modules that is managed by EasyBuild**.
 We have **tuned versions for the 3 types of hardware in the regular LUMI system**: zen2 CPUs in the login nodes and large memory nodes, zen3 for the